nauradsurazala/wave-energy-quantization/README.md

 This repository contains the numerical code used to produce all figures in the paper and its supplementary material.

 The paper shows that a 1D classical wave equation with a spatially periodic coefficient $F(x)$ can be engineered to possess a **quantized energy spectrum** — identical in structure to a quantum harmonic oscillator (QHO) — when $F(x)$ is chosen to be negative and spatially modulated.
-The analysis is grounded in Floquet–Bloch theory (Mathieu / Hill equation) and draws an explicit analogy with transmon circuit-QED.
+The analysis is grounded in Floquet–Bloch theory (Mathieu / Hill equation).

 ---